HM-WWX/BIRTH-design/README.md

-# BIRTH : Bayesian dynamic information borrowing for hybrid control basket trials.
+BIRTH: Bayesian Integration of Real-world data for Trials with Hybrid arms